EHB-MCT/remedial-assignment-GauthierLambeau/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/BhMy8Rjk)
 # Tycoon Simulator

-Project Overview
+## Project Overview

 This Unity project is a simple tycoon-style game where players place buildings that generate money over time.
 The player uses the generated money to purchase more buildings and various upgrades that boost income.
 Players start by entering a username which links their progress to an online database (Firebase Firestore).
 If the username exists, the saved session is loaded so players can continue their previous game with saved money, buildings, and upgrades.

-How to Run
+## How to Run
-Open the project in Unity (version 2021.3 LTS or later recommended).
+1.Open the project in Unity (version 2021.3 LTS or later recommended).

-Open the scene Scenes/Game.unity.
+2.Open the scene Scenes/Game.unity.

-Press "Play" to start the game.
+3.Press "Play" to start the game.

-Enter a username to load or start a new session.
+4.Enter a username to load or start a new session.

-Place buildings, earn money, and purchase upgrades to progress.
+5.Place buildings, earn money, and purchase upgrades to progress.

-How to Develop
+## How to Develop
-Prerequisites
+### Prerequisites
 Unity 2021.3 LTS or later

 Basic C# and Unity knowledge

 Firebase account and set up for Firestore database

-Development Setup
+### Development Setup
 Clone the repository:

 text